jvogit/BattleBot/README.md

 Thank you to Discord for hosting a hack week!
 I got inspired to make this from a similar mechanic from my personal bot and also **boredom** those long game queue times.
 It was a lot of fun making this project.
 Thank you to my friends who helped test out my bot and their feedback.

 ## Important LINKS!

-Join my test server to try out the bot [here](https://discord.gg/D4qhjbw).

-> For Discord Hack Week only, invite the bot using the link
-> [here!](https://discordapp.com/oauth2/authorize?scope=bot&client_id=592785625925550120&permissions=1073750016) Managing emojis and messages are required permission!
-The bot is not built to scale with multiple guilds well, so there might be downtime, there might be bugs.
-For the best possible result, host your own local instance!

 Open source libraries in my projects: